Universal Church Easter gifts | Loop PNG

 In Port Moresby, the main church was again able to reach more than 500 needy adults and children, giving out food packages, clothes packs and snacks for children.

+This time, it was a collaborative event in 142 countries including PNG.

-At the main church in Gordons there were 537 adults on record that received packs of food and clothes, and 160 children were fed, whilst at the 8-Mile church 120 people turned up, making the total in Port Moresby to 817.
+At the main church in Gordons, there were 537 adults on record that received packs of food and clothes, and 160 children were fed, whilst at the 8-Mile church 120 people turned up, making the total in Port Moresby 817.

-In addition, there were 160 people also turned up in Lae and 101 in Arawa so in total over 1000 people were given food and clothes on this day in all the Universal churches across the country.
+In Lae, the church received 160 people who were given some food baskets and 101 in Arawa so in total over 1000 people were given food and clothes on this day in all the Universal churches across the country.

-According to Senior Pastor, Jonathan Pine, though it is a normal social activity for the church bi-monthly, this event is special because it is being done simultaneously across the world in all the 142 countries where there are Universal Church congregations.
+According to Senior Pastor, Jonathan Pine, though it is a normal social activity for the church bi-monthly, this event is special because it was universal.

 “All nations where the church is, so we are all doing the same thing, from big temples that we have to the smallest church.
 So the idea is that in a massive way we are doing the same thing to help those in need,” Ps Jonathan said.

-Pastor Pine added that the programme does not only care for the physical needs but also their spiritual needs as well.
+Pastor Pine added that the programme not only cares for physical needs but spiritual needs as well.
 He said the theme this time is, “The Fast that pleases God,” based on Isaiah 58.

-Ps Pine continued to explain that the main goal is not to get those in need to attend the church, though that is what the church desires, i.e for people to come and attend the church.

 “In those uni-social events, we know that many people are not going to attend the church.
 It is really the idea to help them so we don’t mind if they come and get the food and they don’t attend the church.
 At least they came, got help, and got to know that Jesus can help them and their life can be changed.
 It is important that they saw the church and got help even without being part of the church,” Ps Jonathan added.